hlouis/infinitegrid-ccc/README.md

     - Padding: Set the padding values for the grid.

     - Spacing: Set the spacing between cells.

-    - Cell Number: Set the number of cells in a row (vertical) or column (horizontal).

     - Elastic: Enable or disable elastic scrolling.